anujasalvi/Portfolio/final_proj_p1.md

 <summary><h2 style="display:inline-block">Outline</h2></summary>
 <br>
   <p>
-    As my final project I am deciding to choose a topic really personal to me and something that I am really passionate about to spread more awareness about it.
+    As my final project I am deciding to choose a topic really personal to me and something that I am really passionate to spread more awareness about it.
 Hence, I am choosing to tell the story of <b><i>Mental Illnesses in Graduate Students</i></b>.
-For this topic I am going to outline the following points:
+For this topic I am going to covver and expand further on the following points:
     <ul>
   <li>Understanding the prevalence and severity of mental health issues</li>
   <li>Understanding what students are thinking, feeling, and experiencing</li>